 Why Get Fence Panels?

-- Fence Panels are a great addition to your garden to create an air of privacy between yours and your neighbours, making a boundary between the gardens, or between you and the pavement/road.
+- Fence Panels are a great addition to your garden to create an air of privacy between yours and your neighbours.

-- Fencing can also be used inside your actual garden, for instance to fence off decking or patio areas, or even to screen your vegetable patches and hide dustbins.
+- Fences can also be used inside your actual garden, for instance to fence off decking or patio areas, or even to screen your vegetable patches and hide dustbins.

-- Other options of fence panels is to get lattice panels which can help climbing plants grow, or to create a nice aesthetic to hide unsightly walls.
+- Other options of fence panels is to get trellis panels which can help climbing plants grow, or to create a nice aesthetic to hide unsightly walls.

 - They can be used simply as a decorative feature.

-Whether you're looking to build a completely new fence or need to replace a damaged fence panels Building Supplies Online have a great selection of fence panels to choose from.
+Whether you're looking to build a completely new garden fence or need to replace damaged wood fence Building Supplies Online have a great selection of fence panels to choose from.

 Our range of quality fence panels have been manufactured to a high standard and depending on the fence panel type include up to 15 year anti-rot warranties, meaning you won't have to replace your fence panels too often.